woblerr/authlog_exporter/README.md

 ./authlog_exporter --geo.type url
 ```

-Be aware that API has a limit of requests per hour.
+Be aware that API may have a limit of requests per hour.
 See API documentation.

 ### Running tests